pietdevries94/nativescript-vue-jest/README.md

 ## Supported langs

-vue-jest compiles the script and template of SFCs into a JavaScript file that Jest can run. **Currently, SCSS, SASS and Stylus are the only style languages that are compiled**.
+nativescript-vue-jest compiles the script and template of SFCs into a JavaScript file that Jest can run. **Currently, SCSS, SASS and Stylus are the only style languages that are compiled**.

 ### Supported script languages